sauce-archives/help/docs/tools/automation/appium.md

 *Required*

 Specifies the device to run the test on.
-Devices can be chosen on the Appium Instructions page.
+Click on the 'Change Devices' button to see all cloud devices which are available and select your test devices.

 <h4>testobject_appium_version</h4>